backdrop-contrib/ip_geoloc/README.txt

 IP GEOLOCATION VIEWS AND MAPS
 =============================
-This documentation concentrates on the installation and configuration of the IP Geolocation Views and Maps (IPGV&M) module.
+This documentation concentrates on the installation and configuration of the IP Geolocation Views & Maps (IPGV&M) module.
 A full description of the module and its features can be found at http://drupal.org/project/ip_geoloc.

 INSTALLATION & CONFIGURATION